hugginsio/klab-cli-legacy/docs/index.md

         └── KJH03136.ARW
 ```

 Now, I can quickly flip through all of my JPGs from each day of shooting to decide which ones I want to keep – I'll delete the JPGs that I don't want.
-Then, I use `klab prune ./2020-05-21` to automatically delete RAW files that don't have a matching JPG for that day.
+This is much faster than going through the RAW files, which take longer to preview due to their size.
+Then, I use `klab prune ./2020-05-21` to delete RAW files that don't have a matching JPG for that day.
 This leaves me with only the RAW files that I want to edit.

 ## Manual